Cash Seizure at the Tampa Airport by TIAPD

 Find out why our attorneys take all the steps necessary to obtain the surveillance video of the incident, file a claim for the immediate return of the property, and request an adversarial preliminary hearing.

-We immediately obtain a court order for any video surveillance video inside the airport showing how the initial detention occurred.
+We can immediately obtain a court order for any video surveillance video inside the airport showing how the initial detention occurred.
 The attorneys with the Airport Authority will often fight aggressively to avoid releasing the surveillance video, but they are required to release it after the court order is obtained.

 We also secure a court order for any surveillance video of what occurred when the person was taken to the Tampa International Airport Police Department station for questioning.